 I visited towards sunset and so glad I did, it was a moody day so not the best lighting but it was much softer and great to photograph.
 Alternatively, I can imagine sunrise would be equally as stunning.

-EVERYTHING YOU SHOULD KNOW BEFORE YOU VISIT CANYONLANDS – ISLAND IN THE SKY
+EVERYTHING TO KNOW BEFORE YOU VISIT CANYONLANDS – ISLAND IN THE SKY

 CONCLUSION